Download our free printable back-to-school rewards chart for kids or we show you how to make your own and give you ideas for rewards.

-So let me share with you our latest rewards chart, which we have to adjust as he gets older to accommodate any new chores we ask him to take on, and also any other problems that we feel have arisen during his normal day-to-day activities.
+Let me share with you our latest rewards chart.
+We make adjustments as he gets older to accommodate new chores we ask him to take on.
+Also, any other problems that we feel have arisen during his normal day-to-day activities.

-I made this reward chart using a plain white magnet board that I found at Walmart (under $10), a sheet of Expressions Vinyl (which has a sticky backing to adhere to the board), and then printed the reward chart on sticker paper to attach to the front.
-I made custom magnets too, which you'll find a tutorial for down below.
+I made this reward chart using a plain white magnet board that I found at Walmart (under $10) and a sheet of Expressions Vinyl (which has a sticky backing to adhere to the board).
+The printable reward chart was printed onto sticker paper to attach to the front.
+I made custom magnets too, which you’ll find a tutorial for down below.

-If you want to download the actual reward sheet, I've made a PDF for you.
+If you want to download my reward chart, click on the image below for the free printable.
 I used PicMonkey to create it which is really easy and fun to use if you want to make your own and modify it for your own child.

-Here's the fun part about this reward chart, you can make your own magnets which allow they child to choose what they want at the end of their great week (or month, depending on how you do your chart).
+Making your own magnets allows the child to choose what they want at the end of their great week (or month, depending on how you do your chart).

-I made some fairly generic Skylanders magnets, but maybe your child is after a particular Skylanders character that they don't have, so all you need is a roll of ProMAG, which is an adhesive magnet sheet.
-Place a sticker or image of what your child wants over the top and cut it out, making an instant magnet that they can put on the day/week that their tasks were completed.
+I made fairly generic Skylanders magnets.
+All you need is a roll of ProMAG, which is an adhesive magnet sheet.
+Place a sticker or image of what your child wants over the top and cut it out.
+Your child can move it across the reward chart as they complete each task.